Vintage Guitars

 Add Me to Your Favorite Sellers

-Olivia's Vintage would like to present this 1973 Gibson ES-335 in its original Cherry finish.
-It has a great playing neck with great frets.
+Olivia's Vintage would like to present this 1981 Gibson ES-335 DOT reissue in its original Blonde finish.
+It has a great playing neck with good frets.
 It's all original and 100% complete along with its original hardshell case.
-It's in great condition with some very minor nicks + dings and other cosmetic wear.
-The guitar itself remains structurally sound with no cracks, breaks or repairs.
-All electronics work and sound great with its original set of Patent # sticker ... more
+It's in very good condition with surface wear on the hardware and other minor cosmetic wear.
+There is an old guitar store decal on the back of the headstock.
+Everything remains structurally sound with no cracks, breaks or repairs. ... more

 eBay logo